mame82/UnifyingVulnsDisclosureRepo/README.md

 **For questions / discussion please utilize github issues, for direct communication use my email address**

 *I try to keep this transparent, by offering repo access to Logitech staff.
 Respective emails are unfortunately unanswered, so far.*

+# Updates

+## June 26, 2019
+- pushed statements from Logitech concerning the talk on the topic into talk subfolder (including my counter statements, document is German)
+- invitation for closed LOGITacker testing group sent (currently covers PoC 1 and other stuff, like forced pairing etc.)

+## June 25, 2019
+- handling of all vulnerabilities in scope of this repository has been handed-over to German CERT-Bund

 # Unifying disclosure repo